Deprecations Policy

 How long is the stoppage notice period?

 The stoppage notice period or deprecation period is the notice period between a feature being deprecated and it being discontinued.
-We reserve the right to change the duration of this period in order to optimise the process, but as it stands today our guideline is:
+We reserve the right to change the duration of this period in order to optimise the process, but our guideline is:

 How deprecations are communicated

-The documentation for each individual API should include a Deprecations page which summarises all deprecations in the API.
+Deprecations table The documentation for each individual API includes a Deprecations page which summarises all deprecations in the API.
 It provides the necessary information in these table columns:

 As a user, what should I do?